L

 lots xʷaʔtils

-- lut ksxʷaʔtílsəmp l̓ sqlaw̓ You don’t have too much money / I don’t give you too much money.
-(PS) unclear form (PS)
+- lut ksxʷaʔtíl̓sm̓p l̓ sqlaw̓.
+You guys won’t have too much money.
+(PS)

 leave somebody behind, alone; abandon, discard x̌ʷilm̓ x̌ʷilm̓